ames-market/AMES-V5.0/README.rst

 * Agent-based computational platform designed for federation with other domain simulators, thus permitting the study of larger systems such as integrated transmission and distribution systems.

-* Implementation in Python and open-source solver `CBC <https://github.com/coin-or/Cbc>`_, with an option to use a commercial solver on large problems.
+* Implementation in Python with CPLEX as the default solver, with an option to use any user-specified solver that is supported by Pyomo (Python-based open-source optimization modeling language).

 See documentation_ and publications_ for more information.